teodorov/teodorov.github.io/_posts/2024-11-06-mbse_challenges.md

 ### <a id="C7">C6</a>.
 Scaling MBSE for Complex Systems without Model Overload

 As systems grow more complex, MBSE must scale to handle intricate details without overwhelming teams.
 Techniques like modularization, abstraction layers, and model reduction can keep teams from drowning in detail, even as they tackle sprawling, interconnected subsystems.
 In defense, the stakes are even higher, as model overload can lead to operational blind spots.
 Smart, scalable practices in MBSE help teams maintain focus on the big picture while keeping track of critical details.
+Approaches such as [Moldable Development](https://moldabledevelopment.com/) could prove instrumental for guiding the decision making process without requiring the manual exploration of a large web of interconnected heterogeneous abstractions.

 ### <a id="C6">C7</a>.
 Achieving a Unified MBSE Methodology to Replace Fragmented Practices